 So, why are Canadians so unprepared for death?
 Many simply think they are too young or don’t have enough ‘stuff,’ while others know this is something they should do, but don’t want to spend a lot of money on a lawyer to make one.
-Here’s the thing: you don’t need a lawyer to create a legally-binding Will in Canada.
+Here’s the thing: you don’t need a lawyer to create Canadian legal Wills.

 The majority of adults only need a basic Will.
 Luckily, there are online options available today that offer a safe, simple, and affordable alternative to seeing a lawyer.

-Online Wills are safe, but, like anything, you still have to do your research.
+Online Wills are legal and safe, but, like anything, you still have to do your research.
 If you’re considering, make sure it:

 - Protects your personal information using secure HTTPS protocol